tonred/tonclick/README.md

 To do this, your contract should implement [IOnchain.sol](contracts/onchain/IOnchain.sol) class.
 There is a [demo](contracts/onchain/OnchainDemo.sol) of such service, that give 10 tokens to everyone who has a subscription

+**Important:** for on-chain plans user subscriptions must be created by user address

 ## Debots